knaaptime/seg_networks/paper/background.md

 though the network in Chicago also includes additional barriers like highways.
 In what follows, we examine the magnitude of differences between network and simple euclidean measures in detail for every metropolitan region in the United States.
 Specifically, we expand upon prior work in three different directions.
-First, we expand the geographic scope by considering every metropolitan region in the United States, rather than a case study of a single city.
+First, we widen the geographic scope by considering every metropolitan region in the United States, rather than a case study of a single city.
 Second, we adopt a computational inference framework that allows us to assess whether the observed differences between the segregation measures are large enough that they could not happen by chance.
 Finally, we explore the